Weekday Gospel Reflection

 At the end of Luke 6, Jesus continued his parables on ethical living and concluded with an admonition to his followers about living out his teachings.

-Ethical living required both good intent and good behavior.
+Ethical living requires both good intent and good behavior.
 An evil heart could not hide under the guise of moral action for very long; intent would become apparent.
 Jesus employed three parables to make that point: two fruit analogies and a treasure metaphor.
 Goodness did not arise out of evil.

 How could the disciple insure his "goodness?"
 Jesus provided the answer in his construction parable.
 The follower who put the Lord's teachings into action was like the house builder who dug deep foundations, down to bedrock.
 When persecution came, the man would stand solid, unwavering like the sturdy house.
 The lazy, selfish disciple who ignored the Lord's teachings had no deep character and would break under pressure.